adambiltcliffe/codex/readme.md

 One reshuffle per main phase limit
-Don't lock the game if a trigger has no available targets
+Don't lock the game if a trigger has no available targets Auto-target if there is only one available target

+Heroes return to command zone and go on cooldown when killed

 Patroller bonuses for technician, scavenger, lookout Tech buildings